ManikyaAlister/Gaze-Cueing/Data/readme.md

 ## Subfolder key:

-raw - raw data provided by the original authors
+- raw: raw data provided by the original authors

 - clean: cleaned data used for analyses including the *cleaning script*
      - rm-accuracy: participants excluded due to accuracy exclusion criteria